fiduswriter/simple-datatables/datetime.md

 Vanilla DataTables can utilise the [MomentJS](https://momentjs.com/) library for parsing datatime strings for easier column sorting.

+> Note that the moment.js implementation is experimental and will be improved in upcoming releases.

 Make sure `moment.js` is included in your project then select one of the two ways to sort columns based on datatime strings.

 ## Method 1